How to Enable or Disable Snipping Tool in Windows 11

 Does Snipping Tool Support Screen Recording?

 Yes, the Snipping Tool is a capable Windows 11 screen recorder.
-Simply switch the mode from the camera icon to the video camera icon in the app toolbar.
-You can record your screen, pause, and save the video file to your computer.
+You can switch the mode from the camera icon to the video camera icon in the app toolbar.
+Then, you can record your screen, pause, and save the video file to your computer.

 Troubleshooting Common Issues